kua23/diceCTF/winter/README.md

 A simple implementation of the Winternitz signature scheme.

 ## Solution
+This question is based on the Winternitz One time Signature Scheme which is used to check the validity of a generated message.
-Basic aim is we have to provide a message to the server which generates a signature for this and once we do this, we have to generate another message having the same signature
+The basic aim is we have to provide a message to the server which generates a signature for this and once we do this, we have to generate another message having the same signature.
+If the two signatures match, the flag is received.

 ` def keygen(cls):